 Cybersecurity matters.
-As I type, the world is in the grip of another major ransomware attack, dubbed NotPetya (because it’s not the one called Petya, just similar).
+As I type, the world is facing another major ransomware attack.
+This has been dubbed NotPetya — because it’s like one called Petya, but not identical.
 As usual, it targets Windows machines.
-A potential vaccine has been found in the past hour (3:19 pm PST, about 11:19 pm BST), so this is just a very quick post to help publicise that ASAP.
+Still, a possible “vaccine” has been found in the last hour.
+So this is just a very quick post to help publicise that ASAP.

-The vaccine, courtesy of the excellent security site BleepingComputer, is to create a read-only file in C:\Windows .
-That’s easier said than done, so the following batch file should do it for you:
+The vaccine, from top security site BleepingComputer, involves creating a read-only file in your C:\Windows directory.
+That’s easier said than done, as Windows protects that folder.
+So the following batch file can do it for you:

-…and if not, this post in BleepingComputer explains how to do it manually.
-Huge thanks also to WordFence for highlighting this in their excellent post here.
+Alternatively, this post explains how to apply the fix manually.
+Huge thanks to WordFence for highlighting this in their excellent post here.

 Do you find Windows 10 slow at times?
 That it goes from speedy to sluggish for no obvious reason?
 Well, before you start worrying about malware (which used to be the most common culprit), try these quick fixes.